The Cube (British game show): Filming

 Objective Productions first approached Channel 4 in 2008 with the format.
 It was made into a non-televised pilot by the channel, and was hosted by Justin Lee Collins.
 Channel 4 eventually decided not to commission the show because it would have been too expensive.

 In February 2009, ITV purchased the rights to the show and filming began during April 2009 at Wembley's Fountain Studios.
 The Cube is one of the first shows to use the game freeze filming technique on a frequent basis, such as when a contestant jumps in celebration.
 The technique used is called "Bullet Time".
 Using specially designed cameras, it allows the viewer to see one side of the Cube before the action is frozen, spun to another face of the Cube, and then resumed.
 Slow-motion shots are again common to show action replays of the task a contestant just completed, or the critical moment of a game, to heighten the excitement of whether the contestant will succeed or fail.

 The show makes extensive use of CGI to project images onto the walls and ceiling of the Cube, while a screen on the floor is also capable of showing images.
 These film techniques make the seemingly simple tasks that are put before the contestants seem much more exciting than they would normally be.

-For series 8, which premiered on 1 March 2014, the show received a revamp, including a new studio set (the wave lines in the background were replaced by a circular replica of the letter C), new opening credits, a redesign of graphics, and several new games.
-The seven-game format and prize money structure remained the same.

-During Series 10 in 2020, 120 Canon DSLR cameras were used for the Bullet Time rig, 3 × Red Dragon EPIC 6K cameras, and a separate rig was added to capture 3D photogrammetry and Volumetric data by UK Bullet Time specialists New World Designs Ltd Due to the closure of Fountain Studios not long after the ninth series had concluded, the show moved to Television Centre, London.